jffelix/To-Do-List-Hooks/README.md

 Goals

 - Utilize React Hooks
-- Use SQL as a database
+- Use mySQL as a database
 - Implement TDD

 # How to run the application